code-lingo/code-lingo/README.md

 A mobile-optimized app for learning to code, inspired by Duolingo.<br>

-Built with React, Redux & Firebaseover two weeks by a team of four:<br>
+Built with React, Redux & Firebase over two weeks by a team of four:<br>

 [Amanda Gonzalez](https://github.com/Amagonzalez27)<br>
 [Camryn Pearson](https://github.com/camrynobscura)<br>